annaship/taxa/README.md

 taxa
 ====

-Manipulation with taxonomy strings.
+Taxonomy strings' manipulation
-Cleaning and uploadidng to a db
+Cleaning and uploading to a db
+Checking regular endings